Privacy Policy

 Global Privacy Control ("GPC"): Miaise currently uses no tracking cookies or behavioral advertising.
 GPC signals are recognized and result in no additional action because there is nothing to opt out of in the current configuration.
 If that changes, this Policy will be updated before the change takes effect.

-Categories of third parties who receive personal information: cloud infrastructure providers, payment processors, and professional credential verification services.
-See § 5 for the full list.
+Categories of third parties who receive personal information: cloud infrastructure providers, AI inference providers, voice transcription and text-to-speech services, server-side geocoding, image-based optical character recognition, SMS delivery, transactional email delivery, financial-account aggregation, payment and marketplace processing, and professional credential verification.
+See § 5 for the named subprocessors and their roles.

 3. Information we collect